 Family and career obligations crowded the top of my priority list and writing projects went to the far back burner for many years.
 Every once in a while I pulled Legacy out of my hard drive, dusted it off and polished it a bit.

-Finally in 2006, after retiring from industry, I decided to get serious about writing, did the final draft on Legacy, had it professionally edited, started polishing the edits and began writing other stories.
+Finally in 2006, after retiring from industry, I decided to get serious about writing, did the final draft on Legacy, had it professionally edited, started polishing the edits and since the characters in Legacy had more stories to tell, began the continuation of the Texas Legacy Saga.

 Trail of Hope, a sequel to Legacy of Dreams with a new added character was completed and professionally edited in 2007.
-Both Legacy of Dreams and Trail of Hope will be published in 2010.
-My next historical novel, The Littlest Hero will be published in 2011.
+Freedom Road, the third book in the Texas Legacy saga, was published in January 2016.
+The Littlest Hero was published in 2012 and my fifth book, Happy Sounds, A Collection of Humorous Short Stories and Captivating Poetry was published in February 2016.

-I now live close to my family in Arlington, Texas, home of the Texas Rangers baseball club and the Dallas Cowboys football team where I write almost every day, do remodeling projects on my home, visit with family, do a little volunteer work and attend as many Ranger's home games as possible during the season.
+After living close to my family in Arlington, Texas, home of the Texas Rangers baseball club and the Dallas Cowboys football team for several years, I relocated to the quaint small Texas town of Granbury, Texas in 2017.
+I write almost every day, do remodeling projects on my home, visit with family, do a little volunteer work and watch or attend as many Ranger's home games as possible during the season.

 I hope you enjoy reading my novels as much as I enjoy writing them.